Giskard-AI/giskard-hub/docs/_sources/hub/quickstart.rst.txt

 The Dashboard
 ================

 The Dashboard is the first page you'll see upon logging in.
-It provides an overview of your project, displaying the number of models, datasets, evaluations, and knowledge bases.
+It provides an overview of your project, displaying the number of agents, datasets, evaluations, and knowledge bases.

-It also features a graph showing the model's performance over time, measured by two metrics: Conformity and Correctness.
-By default, the bar graph displays Conformity—clicking the Correctness block switches the view to show Correctness data.
+It also features a graph showing the agent's performance over time, measured by the average success rate of the evaluations.
+The success rate is calculated based on some evaluation metrics, such as Conformity, Correctness, and more.
 We'll delve into these metrics in more detail in the Evaluations section.

 Additionally, the dashboard lists your most recent evaluations and datasets for quick access.